-- Students must have completed at least their freshman year of high school. - Students must be currently enrolled at a public, private, parochial, or home school in Louisiana. - Students must have taken the PLAN or ACT (or SAT) and met the program requirements. - Tuition for Dual Enrollment is \$50.00/credit hour and is subject to change annually.
-Financial Aid does not apply to Dual Enrollment credits.
-For information on Louisiana START, contact the Office of Financial Aid. - Applications, deadlines, and additional information about the program may be obtained by calling the LSUS Office of Academic Services: 318/797.5247.
+- Students must have completed at least their freshman year of high school. - Students must be currently enrolled at a public, private, parochial, or home school in Louisiana. - Students must have taken the PLAN, ASPIRE, or ACT (or SAT) and met the program requirements. - Tuition for AEP students is \$50.00/credit hour and is subject to change annually.
+Financial Aid does not apply to Dual Enrollment credits. - Applications, deadlines, and additional information about the program may be obtained by calling the LSUS Office of Admissions and Records: 318/797.5061.